 Introduction

 Soil and water conservation (SWC) program was encouraged in Ethiopia starting 1970s with the support of organizations to reduce soil degradation, improve agricultural production, enhance food security and reduce poverty [1].
 Currently, SWC mass-community program are promoted to ensure sustainable watershed development and socioeconomic development [2].
-These practices able to reduce soil erosion in highlands of Ethiopia; example soil bund reduce erosion by 30.5%, improve infiltration, reduce surface runoff and soil loss, improve soil character (pH, CEC, OC etc.) and increases crop yields ([3, 4, 5].
+These practices able to reduce soil erosion in highlands of Ethiopia; for example soil bunds reduce erosion by 30.5%, improve infiltration, reduce surface runoff and soil loss, improves soil characteristics (pH, CEC, OC etc.) and increases crop yields ([3, 4, 5].

-Soil and water conservation technologies are not equally successful or effective in many parts of Ethiopia [6].
+SWC technologies are not equally successful or effective in many parts of Ethiopia [6].
 The effectiveness of SWC measures implemented in the Tigray region controverting where some studies reveal success while other indicate failure.
 Success or failure of SWC intervention was the degree to which farmers adopt the technologies promoted [7].
 For instance, the stone bund was effective in sloping area [8].
 Mean measured of sediment accumulation behind the stone bunds was 119 kgm-1 yr-1 or 59 t ha-1 yr-1 in degu`a Temben, Tigray [9].
 The reason for the failure of many SWC measures rely mainly on the fact that planners and implementing agencies ignored local level biophysical and socio-economic realities [10, 11].
 The government has been reporting success stories in terms of the area of land covered, lengths of SWC structures, and numbers of tree seedlings planted.
 However, a study that comprehensively assesses outcomes of the community-based watershed management program was not available, as the existing empirical evidence on Ethiopia generally focuses on outcomes of project-based interventions that are carried out through food-for-work payments or incentives [12].
-The study aimed to determine the socio-economic factors affecting the performance of implemented Physical SWC structures.
+This study aimed to determine the socio-economic factors affecting the performance of implemented Physical SWC structures in Tigray, Northern Ethiopia.

+.

 Materials and Methods